-The SSPF has since it's inundation generally been overlaid by comparatively warm oceanic water, causing a steady thawing from above which - at some point in time - will cause all SSPF to be melted away (provided that the world does not enter a new glacial period causing an oceanic regression from the SSPF areas on the oceanic shelves).
-Therefore the thaw seen applying preindustrial forcing is a lagging effect of the changed climatic conditions since the LGM.
-Only exception is - as discussed above - a minor additional thaw in the period ~1850-1900 which is either caused by inconsistencies between the physics of SuPerMAP and JSBACH or by physical inconsistencies in the initial conditions of JSBACH arising from the interpolation between the vertical grids of the two models.
+[Sentences in the first paragraph of sec.
+1 (Introduction) swapped and 2 new sentences added.]
+The SSPF has since it's inundation generally been overlaid by comparatively warm oceanic water, causing a steady thawing from above which - at some point in time - will cause all SSPF to be melted away (provided that the world does not enter a new glacial state causing an oceanic regression from the SSPF areas on the oceanic shelves).
+Therefore the thaw seen with preindustrial forcing is a lagging effect of the changed climatic conditions since the LGM.
+Only exception is - as discussed above - a minor additional thaw in the period ~1850-1880 which is either caused by inconsistencies between the physics of SuPerMAP and JSBACH or by physical inconsistencies in the initial conditions of JSBACH arising from the interpolation between the vertical grids of the two models.

-Since the general fate of SSPF (independently of climate change) is the basic setting of our study, we will extend the discussion and explanation in the introduction.
+Since the general fate of SSPF is (independently of climate change) the basic setting of our study, we will extend the discussion and explanation in the introduction.